YahyaAlBenni/IOT_Smart_Water_Management_System/CoAP_Implementation/README.md

 4. Implement the user:
 The user retrieves sensor data from the CoAP server every 5 seconds.
 It filters out the notification field and displays sensor values.
 If notifications exist, they are displayed as alerts.

-Run the client: python user.py
+Run the user: python user.py

 5. Results and Observations:
-The system successfully transmits sensor data from the controller to the server and retrieves it using the client.
+The system successfully transmits sensor data from the controller to the server and retrieves it using the mobile app.
 Notifications are generated correctly based on:
 - High main tank levels.
 - Low house tank levels.